BlackRock Greater Europe 23 December 2020

 As we describe in the Portfolio section, stock selection is driven by a company’s unique characteristics, such as strong ROE, constant innovation and investment, and strong and consistent management.
 The managers are supported by BlackRock’s substantial team of European equity analysts, who aid in the identification and valuation of potential investments.

-Despite the relatively recent tenure of Stefan Gries, who was appointed co-manager in June 2017, BRGE has enhanced its exceptional performance record and is now the best-performing fund over the last three and five years.
+Despite the relatively recent tenure of Stefan Gries, who was appointed co-manager in June 2017, we believe BRGE has enhanced its exceptional performance record and is now the best-performing fund over the last three and five years.
 Since the start of Stefan’s tenure the trust has generated an NAV return of 60.5%, well ahead of the 17.1% of BRGE’s peers and also ahead of the 25% return of the trust’s benchmark, the FTSE World Europe ex UK Index.
 Recent performance has been driven in large part by the resilience of BRGE’s underlying companies during COVID-19, a key factor in the managers’ investment process which is outlined further in the Performance section.

 Despite the clear outperformance, BRGE currently continues to trade at a discount of 2.7%, having been caught up in the broader aversion investors have had towards European equities recently.
 While the strategy’s focus is on capital growth, it has managed to sustain a progressive dividend policy, with a current dividend yield of 1.22%.

 Though the managers pay little attention to the sectoral exposure, their current overweight to economically sensitive sectors means they are well positioned for a post-COVID-19 recovery: once global demand picks up, so should demand for these sectors’ products.
-BRGE can be seen as a solution for investors wanting a broad Europe ex UK exposure, or for those looking to add alpha to an existing Europe allocation.
+We believe BRGE can be seen as a solution for investors wanting a broad Europe ex UK exposure, or for those looking to add alpha to an existing Europe allocation.

 We have confidence in manager Stefan Gries, as he continues to stamp his authority on the portfolio and the peer group.
 While past performance doesn’t depict future results, we have confidence in the positioning of his current portfolio due to both the resilience of the underlying companies during COVID-19 and their post-pandemic upside potential.

 Like many of its European peers, BRGE currently trades at a discount.
 While it has one of the lowest discounts of the peer group, we see potential catalysts for future narrowing of the discount.
 If the economic outlook for Europe continues to improve – something the managers are increasingly confident about – broader demand for European strategies should increase.
-This should resolve the major hindrance for BRGE’s share demand, which is a general disdain for the European sector, regardless of individual trusts’ performance.
+This may resolve the major hindrance for BRGE’s share demand, which is a general disdain for the European sector, regardless of individual trusts’ performance.

 |Offers an allocation to both developed and emerging Europe